Varun-Singh1/Linux-notes/README.md

 # Linux notes

-It's old version is UNIX, likewise windows old version is DOS. it's development is related 1960-70
+Its older version is UNIX, similar to how Windows' early version was DOS.
+Its development dates back to the 1960s and 1970s.

 # UNIX